To improve education through scientific research while not compromising student learning time.

 The platform is offered completely free of charge.
 By providing feedback assistance to students and assessment data to teachers, ASSISTments has been able to increase student learning and make homework and classwork more effective for all teachers and students.

-ASSISTments is a non-profit organization developed at Worcester Polytechnic Institute and a solution given the highest marks of a US Department of Education-hosted study on “what works in education.”
-The organization has received over $25 million in federal and philanthropic funding to support its commitment to making research-backed impact.
-It is dedicated to supporting free and open educational resources, and is compatible with a growing number of curricula used nationwide.
+In 2019, The Heffernans founded The ASSISTments Foundation to scale up and expand ASSISTments; a solution given the highest marks of a US Department of Education-hosted study on “what works in education.”
+The ASSISTments Foundation, which was developed at Worcester Polytechnic Institute, works in partnership with the various ASSISTments research and innovation projects at WPI, led by Heffernan.
+As a professor and computer scientist, Heffernan has received over $32 million in federal and philanthropic funding to support making research-backed impact with ASSISTments, which is dedicated to supporting free and open educational resources, and is compatible with a growing number of curricula used nationwide.